tleecsm/VoVTCG/vov/data/cards.md

 ## <b>Fire for Effect</b>
 ### <i>Deadeye Order, Ranged</i>
- - Rank: 3
+ - Rank: 2
- - Cost: 2
+ - Cost: 1

-Whenever a card with <b>Piercing</b> and <b>Long-distance</b> deploys this turn increase the value of both keywords to X, where X is the sum of the keywords' base values.
+Whenever a card with <b>Piercing</b> and <b>Long-distance</b> deploys this turn, it may activate the effect of both keywords without removing any Ammo counters.
 <br>

 ##### ALP.DDE.002